Most investments don’t fail in the model. They fail in what the model never captured.

 Outputs:

-- IC risk memo
+I IC risk memo / report

-- Downside quantification analysis
+II Downside quantification analysis

-- Structural risk mitigation recommendations
+III Structural risk mitigation recommendations

-Translate identified risks into enforceable structural protections.
+Translate identified risks into enforceable structural protections, repricing or governance terms.

 Outputs:

-- Risk-to-structure mapping
+I Risk-to-structure mapping

-- Transaction protection brief
+II Transaction protection brief

-- IC-ready decision summary
+III IC-ready decision summary

 Protect equity durability & debt recoverability during transition, integration, and early operational phase.

-Monitor early failure signals.
+Identify / monitor early failure signals.

 Outputs: